-Texas has created a well presented website to explain all the rules and regulations.
-If you’re not familiar all the different rules and regs that Texas and other states have put together in the last few years, this is also a great primer and what they are thinking, surely going to change how enterprises raise capital.
+Texas has created a well-presented website to explain all the rules and regulations.
+If you’re not familiar with all the different rules and regulations that Texas and other states have put together in the last few years, this is also a great primer and what they are thinking, surely going to change how enterprises raise capital.

 CEO & Founder